-- A testator can nominate guardians to care for children after one passes away.
+A testator can nominate guardians to care for their children.

 To be valid, a Will must comply with the prescribed formalities found in section 2(1)(a) of the Wills Act 7 of 1953 (the Wills Act).